Efficient Contextual LLM Cascades through Budget-Constrained Policy Learning: Theoretical Justifications for the Cascade Strategy

-This is because if first $k-1$ models fail, we definitely pay $c_k$ and only pay $c_{k+1}$ if $k$ fails.
-This excess cost definition does not reflect the models strictly before $k$ or strictly after $k+1$.
-Because the expected cost of other models arise from the symmetric events with respect to models $k$ and $k+1$ (either problem is already solved by the time we reach $k$ or both $k,k+1$ failed).
+This is because if the first $\kappa-1$ (LLM, prompt) options fail, we definitely pay $c_\kappa$ and only pay $c_{\kappa+1}$ if (LLM, prompt) option $\kappa$ fails.
+This ``excess cost'' definition does not reflect the (LLM, prompt) options strictly before $\kappa$ or strictly after $\kappa+1$.
+This is because the expected cost of other (LLM, prompt) options arise from the symmetric events with respect to (LLM, prompt) options $\kappa$ and $\kappa+1$ (either problem is already solved by the time we reach $\kappa$, or both $\kappa$ and $\kappa+1$ failed).